 GENUINE: References impacts using “I” statements.

 UNDERSTANDING: Seek to identify the root causes of ongoing challenges.
-We need to understand that contradictions of feedback do not automatically equate to a refusal to accept responsibility.
+We need to understand that contradictions of feedback do not automatically equate to excuses or a refusal to accept responsibility.
 All situations are grounded in nuance and context that must be understood to address the larger issue.
 It may be the case that the issue that needs to be addressed is not the one you originally thought.

 PROBLEM-SOLVING: Solution-oriented - refrain from anger and rely on natural consequences rather than arbitrary punishments.
 The goal of the conversation should be to find ways to prevent the issue from happening again.